-• The Member has a life-threatening disease or seriously disabling condition; and,
+- The Member has a life-threatening disease or seriously disabling condition; and, - Medical and scientific evidence, using accepted protocols, shows that the requested health care service is more beneficial to the Member than any standard health care service covered by Molina, and the adverse risks of the requested health care service are not substantially greater than the standard health care service that is covered by Molina; and, - One of the following: - O Standard health care services have not been effective in improving the Member's condition; - O Standard health care services are not medically appropriate for the Member; or, - O No available standard health care service covered by Molina is more beneficial than the requested health care service.

-- Medical and scientific evidence, using accepted protocols, shows that the requested health care service is more beneficial to the Member than any standard health care service covered by Passport, and the adverse risks of the requested health care service are not substantially greater than the standard health care service that is covered by Passport; and, - One of the following: - Standard health care services have not been effective in improving the Member's condition: - Standard health care services are not medically appropriate for the Member; or, - No available standard health care service covered by Passport is more beneficial than the requested health care service.
+Request for external review in general

-Request for External Review in General
+- The Member must request a standard external review within 60 days of the date of the notice of Adverse Benefit Determination or Final Adverse Benefit Determination issued by Molina.
+A request for an expedited external review has no filing deadline. - · All requests must be in writing. - Molina will initiate the external review by notifying the South Carolina Department of Insurance of the Member's request, which will assign the IRO to conduct the external review.
+For standard external review requests, Molina will notify the Member in writing of the assignment to an IRO.

-- The Member must request a standard external review within 120 days or four months of the date of the notice of Adverse Benefit Determination or Final Adverse Benefit Determination issued by Passport.
-A request for an expedited external review has no filing deadline. - All requests must be in writing. - Passport will initiate the external review by notifying the Kentucky Department of Insurance, Division of Consumer Protection of the Member's request, which will assign the IRO to conduct the external review.
-For standard external review requests, Passport will notify the Member in writing of the assignment to an IRO. - The notice will include the name and contact information for the assigned IRO for the purpose of submitting additional information. - The notice will inform the Member that, within 10 business days after receipt of the notice, the Member may submit additional information in writing to the IRO for consideration in the review. - Passport will also forward all documents and information used to make the Adverse Benefit Determination or Final Adverse Benefit Determination to the assigned IRO. - For expedited requests, Passport will notify the Member as quickly as reasonably possible.
-The notice will provide the Member with the reason for the denial, notify the Member of the director's availability to provide assistance, and provide his phone number and address. - Passport will pay the costs of the external review
+- O The notice will include the name and contact information for the assigned IRO for the purpose of submitting additional information. - O The notice will inform the Member that, within five business days after receipt of the notice, the Member may submit additional information in writing to the IRO for consideration in the review - Molina will also forward all documents and information used to make the Adverse Benefit Determination or Final Adverse Benefit Determination to the assigned IRO. - If Molina determines that the Adverse Benefit Determination is not eligible for external review, Molina will notify the Member in writing within five business days of Molina's receipt of the Member's request for standard external review.
+For expedited requests, Molina will notify the Member as quickly as reasonably possible.
+The notice will provide the Member with the reason for the denial, notify the Member of the director's availability to provide assistance, and provide his phone number and address. - · Molina will pay the costs of the external review.

-IRO Assignment
+IRO assignment

-When Passport initiates an external review, the Kentucky Department of Insurance will utilize an impartial and independent rotational system to assign the review to an accredited IRO that is qualified to conduct the review based on the type of health care service.
-Passport will verify that no conflict of interest exists with the IRO.
+When Molina initiates an external review, the South Carolina Department of Insurance will utilize an impartial and independent rotational system to assign the review to a South Carolina accredited IRO that is qualified to conduct the review based on the type of health care service.
+Molina will verify that no conflict of interest exists with the IRO.